Urdu poetry

 It is fundamentally performative poetry and its recital, sometimes impromptu, is held in Mushairas (poetic expositions).
 Although its tarannum saaz (singing aspect) has undergone major changes in recent decades, its popularity among the masses remains unaltered.
-Mushairas are today held in metropolitan areas worldwide because of the cultural influence of South Asian diaspora.
+Mushairas are today held in metropolitan areas worldwide because of the cultural influence of the South Asian diaspora.
 Ghazal singing and Qawwali are also important expository forms of Urdu poetry.

 Forms

 The principal forms of Urdu poetry are: